phuepwint-thwe/NLP_A1/README.md

 - **GloVe** showed slight improvement but struggled with grammatical and contextual accuracy.
 - **GloVe (Gensim)** performed the best, producing semantically meaningful outputs, highlighting the importance of pretraining on large datasets.

+## Conclusion

-**Conclusion**: Pretrained models like **GloVe (Gensim)** are more effective for tasks requiring semantic understanding, while models trained from scratch require larger datasets and extended training for improved performance.
+Pretrained models like **GloVe (Gensim)** are more effective for tasks requiring semantic understanding, while models trained from scratch require larger datasets and extended training for improved performance.

 ---